Jonathan Wells Iconoclast and Molecular and Cell Biologist

 Zombie Science

 In 2000, biologist Jonathan Wells took the science world by storm with Icons of Evolution, a book showing how biology textbooks routinely promote Darwinism using bogus evidence — icons of evolution like Ernst Haeckel’s faked embryo drawings and peppered moths glued to tree trunks.
-Critics of the book complained that Wells had merely gathered up a handful of innocent textbook errors and blown them out of proportion.

 Buy Now